Annaolivia5/Charity-Funding-Predictor/README.md

 ![defining neural network](Images/1st_try.png "nn")

 * During the third attempt, a 3rd hidden layer was added.
-There are many features in the data, so it's unlikely that only the 2 hidden layers of the first attempts would create an accurate model.
-The accuracy score was then 0.7257.
-This still is was not an improvement from the first attempt though.
+There are many features in the data, so it's unlikely that only the 2 hidden layers in the first attempts would create an accurate model.
+The accuracy score in thre third attempt was 0.7257.
+This still was not an improvement from the first attempt though.

 ![defining neural network again](Images/2nd_try.png "nn 2")

-* In the fourth attempt outliers were identified in the ASK_AMT feature, and those rows were removed from the processed data.
-This significanlty improved the accuracy score, which was then up to 0.7498.
+* In the fourth attempt, outliers were identified in the ASK_AMT feature, and those rows were removed from the processed data.
+This significanlty improved the accuracy score, which went up to 0.7498.

 ![dropping outliers](Images/3rd_outliers.png "outliers dropped")

 * For the final attempt, the SPECIAL_CONSIDERATIONS feature was removed from the data, because it may have been creating noise.
-Special considerations is a vague description, and there could be many factors that influence whether or not certain types of special considerations positively or negatively affect an organization's success.
-The accuracy score was able to just barely reach the target goal of 0.7503.
+It may be that special considerations is wide-ranging, and there could be many factors that influence whether or not certain types of special considerations positively or negatively affect an organization's success.
+The accuracy score from this attempt was 0.7503.

 ![noise reduction](Images/4th_dropping_col.png "noise reduction")